Jón Guðni Fjóluson: Hammarby IF

 On 16 January 2021, Jón signed a three-year contract with Hammarby IF, thus returning to the Swedish Allsvenskan.
 On 30 May 2021, he won the 2020–21 Svenska Cupen, the main domestic cup, with the club through a 5–4 win on penalties (0–0 after full-time) against BK Häcken in the final.
 He featured in all six games as the side reached the play-off round of the 2021–22 UEFA Europa Conference League, after eliminating Maribor (4–1 on aggregate) and FK Čukarički (6–4 on aggregate), where the club was knocked out by Basel (4–4 on aggregate) after a penalty shoot-out, although Jón scored a brace in the second leg at home.
 On 3 October, in a 1–3 away loss against his former club IFK Norrköping, Jón suffered a cruciate ligament injury, expected to keep him sideline until the summer of 2022.
 On 22 July 2022, it was announced that Jón would not return to the field until 2023, due to a setback in his rehabilitation.
+In early 2023, however, it was confirmed that Jón would remain sidelined for the rest of the year.
+On 12 November 2023, it was announced that Jón would leave the club at the end of the year following the expiration of his contract.

+Return to Iceland

+On 18 December 2023, Jón signed a two-year contract with Víkingur in the Icelandic top-tier Besta deildin.